j-guyon/CommandSchedulerBundle/Resources/doc/index.md

 Composer will install the bundle to your project's `vendor` directory.

+*Note : use the last release, dev-master is not stable*

 ### 2 - Enable the bundle

 Enable the bundle in the kernel: